plewis/deploy/JC_instructions.md

 Before running the smc analyses, you will have to modify the files `smc.slurm`, `td.slurm`, and `td-true.slurm`. to fit the correct path.
 Run sbatch smc.slurm for both g-prior and g-posterior directories.
 Once these analyses have finished, run sbatch td.slurm in each directory.

+cd ..
+Run information calculation: python3 calculate-information.py

+Move info.txt into `g-posterior`.
 Calculate BHV distances between true tree and sampled trees.
 Within `g-posterior` directory, run: python3 create-bhv-files.py
 Then run:
 sbatch td-true.slurm

-cd ..
-Run information calculation: python3 calculate-information.py

-Move info.txt into `g-posterior`.
-Run `paup rfsmc.nex`, `python3 summarize.py`.
 Run `python3 summarize-bhv-info.py`.
 Transfer the output file `plot-bhv-info.Rmd` to your local laptop.